jsa4000/Getting-Started-NodeJS/MyApp/README.md

 Some useful link: https://blog.risingstack.com/your-first-node-js-http-server/

 ###2.2 Socket Server

-For this particular example you have to install express dependency only.
+For this particular example **express** dependency will be only needed.
-Also you will need to modify our entry point with the following code.
+Also, you have to include the your server code into your entry point.

 	var express = require('express');
 	var app = express();